kryptogo/jobs/README.md

 - Strong analytical skills, detail-oriented
 - Passion & Knowledge of cryptocurrency and blockchain technologies is a must

+#### Product Intern

+**2-3 days/week, at least 6-month employment, senior students are welcome**

+Cobinhood is looking for young and motivated talents to join our fast growing product team.
+You will work with our world-class product development/ operation folks directly, together, we will reshape the world of internet with Blockchain technology and  Cryptocurrencies!
+Your major responsibilities are as followed:

+**Responsibilities**:

+- Collect & analysis our competitors, impact our strategies by deeply understand the world of crypto exchanges.
+- Being the member & foundation of user interviews, compose interview outlines and analysis the outcomes.
+- Gather and model metrics with real data through analytic platforms.

+**Desirable Qualifications**:

+- Familiar with any of wireframe tools.
+- Passionate with Cryptocurrencies, Blockchain technologies.
+- You hold some cryptocurrencies, or you are one of the traders.
+- You have a solid background, or great enthusiasm in Information technology or Financial related fields.

 ---

 ### BUSINESS DEVELOPMENT